TurboCartPig/prog2005-project/readme.md

 ## Reflection on what went well, and what went wrong

 Generally we are happy about how our project went.
-And we are especially proud of these aspects of the project:
+We are especially proud of these aspects of the project:
 * The bot command solution
 * The voting solution
 * The deadline solution